gabledata/recap/SPEC.md

 A timestamp with no timezone is a `datetime` in database parlance--a date and time as you would see it on wrist-watch.

 A timestamp with a timezone represents the amount of time elapsed since the 1970-01-01 00:00:00 epoch in UTC time zone (regardless of the timezone that's specified).
-Readers most translate the UTC timetsamp to a timestamp value for the specified timezone.
+Readers must translate the UTC timestamp to a timestamp value for the specified timezone.
 See Apache Arrow's [Schema.fbs](https://github.com/apache/arrow/blob/main/format/Schema.fbs) documentation for more details.

 This type is the same as [Arrow's timestamp](https://arrow.apache.org/docs/python/generated/pyarrow.timestamp.html) but with a superset of time units.